saa-ts-dacs/dacs/part_I/chapter_2/3_title.md

 _Devised title for a file within the_ Project Ngoc records

-**2.3.21** Optionally, if one or two specific forms predominate but there are also other material types present, record the one or two most predominant forms followed by the phrase “and othermaterial” in the devised title and indicate the specific forms of material in the Scope and Content Element.
+**2.3.21** Optionally, if one or two specific forms predominate but there are also other material types present, record the one or two most predominant forms followed by the phrase "and other material" in the devised title and indicate the specific forms of material in the Scope and Content Element.

 James M. Woodbury diary, letters, and other material